Minister for Early Education writes to governors and trustees about school attendance

 Resources and Next Steps

-Schools can sign up to join our next webinar on Tuesday, 25 November 2025, 4pm to 4.45pm, to find out more about the latest features in the similar schools comparison reports.
+Schools can sign up to join our next webinar on Tuesday, 25 November 2025, from 4:00 pm to 4:45 pm, to learn more about the latest features in the similar schools comparison reports.

 Schools can access their Similar Schools Report via the Monitor Your School Attendance service.
 Academy trusts will be able to access a .zip folder of all school reports.
 Academy trust level reports will be available from 17 November.